-5.9.
+4.9.
 Single Aperture Photometry

-Shift left-click on the mouse to run the single aperture photometer, or click the "Aperture Photometry Tool" icon on the AIJ toolbar.
-The single aperture photometer results are listed in a measurements table and can be saved or plotted using Multi-Plot.
+Shift left-click on the mouse to run the full single aperture photometer, or click the "Aperture Photometry Tool" icon on the AIJ toolbar.
+The single aperture photometer provides full aperture photometry data which is displayed in a measurements table and can be saved or values from the table can be plotted.
 The data values reported can be set by clicking the "change aperture settings" icon above the image, or by selecting Edit->Aperture Settings in the menus above the image, or by double clicking on the "Aperture Photometry Tool" icon on the AIJ toolbar.
 See the Aperture Settings section for more details.
 Apertures displayed on an image can be removed by clicking the "clear apertures overlay" icon above the image.

-5.10.
+4.10.
 Apertures Displayed in the Image